Whoaa512/starred/README.md

 ## Python

+- [initialcommit-com/git-sim](https://github.com/initialcommit-com/git-sim) - Visually simulate Git operations in your own repos with a single terminal command.
 - [cleanlab/cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
 - [whipper-team/whipper](https://github.com/whipper-team/whipper) - Python CD-DA ripper preferring accuracy over speed
 - [jerryjliu/gpt_index](https://github.com/jerryjliu/gpt_index) - GPT Index is a project consisting of a set of data structures designed to make it easier to use large external knowledge bases with LLMs.